There Is A Good Reason For Composite-Fiberglass

 Composite Hull - Used in the construction of ALL airboats from 1000 Island Airboats

 The term fiberglass is itself somewhat misleading, as it describes just one component of what is actually a composite material.
-The other component is a plastic resin, usually polyester, although vinylester and sometimes epoxy are increasingly used these days.
-Thus the more accurate term is fiberglass-reinforced plastic (FRP) or glass-reinforced plastic (GRP).
+The other component is a plastic vinyl ester and sometimes epoxy.
+Thus, the more accurate term is fiberglass-reinforced plastic (FRP) or glass-reinforced plastic (GRP).

-A big disadvantage of aluminum built airboats operating on ice and snow is the fact that they are constructed with a flat hull.
-This creates a huge issue when traveling over ice, snow, slush etc. That issue is DRAG and dangerous ice/water transitions.
+A big weight disadvantage of aluminum-built airboats with flat bottoms is DRAG.
+This creates a huge issue when traveling over ice, snow, slush etc. The issue of DRAG increases the dangers of ice/water transitions.
 Flat bottom airboats for ice usage are much less maneuverable, require more power, and tend to "snowplow", further adding to performance issues.
-Another concern is metal fatigue when operating on solid ice in sub zero temperatures.
+This snowplow effect can crush anyone in broken ice during rescue.
+They are so heavy that they can’t climb over pressure ridges.
+Another concern is metal fatigue when operating on solid ice in subzero temperatures.
 Please read more about this by clicking on the PDF Symbol below.

 The following was stated by an aluminum airboat industry expert on the use of aluminum airboats on ice.